 For our purposes here today, one must remember a basic premise when evaluating Gandhi: you can really only push someone so many times before they get tired of being pushed.
 Much of Gandhi’s life was under the thumb of the British Empire.
 He was educated in London, fascinated by the life of the “gentleman,” and even tried to emulate the British for a time (Jackson & Gutknecht, 2001).
 He was loyal but like a dog.
-Ironically, he eventually saw that he, along with his countrymen, were treated as such (Biography, 2004).
+Ironically, he eventually saw that he and his countrymen were treated as such (Biography, 2004).
 One can only imagine the revelations one could have had when coming to this realization.
-Ideas of true liberty begin to show their face, and in turn, it is usually only a matter of time before they are acted upon.
+Ideas of true liberty begin to show their face, and it is usually only a matter of time before they are acted upon.

-However, Gandhi is an exception in many ways, especially when we consider how liberty has been achieved the world over.
+However, Gandhi is an exception in many ways, especially considering how liberty has been achieved worldwide.
 Gandhi’s methods were unique but still quite effective.
 Yet, it can almost be confusing how one set on achieving liberty can also be an advocate for interdependence – which Gandhi did.
-The two concepts of liberty and interdependence are often portrayed as mutually exclusive (IE: democracy vs. communism), but that is because most people look upon philosophical ideas such as these as simple or one-sided – despite their complexities.
+The two concepts of liberty and interdependence are often portrayed as mutually exclusive (IE: democracy vs. communism), but that is because most people consider philosophical ideas such as these as simple or one-sided – despite their complexities.
 It makes sense that Gandhi would be able to bridge these two ideas.